Luke460/force-feedback-manager/README.md

    - To run ***Force Feedback Manager***, download the [***latest version***](https://github.com/Luke460/force-feedback-manager/releases), unzip the file and run ***ForceFeedbackManager.exe***.

 2) Adjust the Sliders:
-   - Use the sliders to adjust the main parameters:
+   - Use the sliders to adjust the main parameters (refer to the "Presets" section below):
      - FFB Deadzone: Compensates for deadzones in the force feedback.
      - Max Output Force: Limits the maximum force output to prevent distortion.
      - Power Boost: Enhances the sensitivity to finer details in the force feedback.